minhduc29/E-Teams/README.md

 - You should frequently take a look at this part to make sure you don't miss anything new.

-- 16/10/2020: Fully connect Learning Log to E-Teams
+- 16/10/2020: Fully integrate Learning Log to E-Teams

 - 17/10/2020: Allow user to change password in profile and update forget password functionality